RAHUL-CB25/WanderLust-HotelBooking-Website/README.md

 **my wanderlust**, my dreams, and the footprints I've left (and plan to leave) across the globe.

 ✨ About
-This project is a personal travel log and platform where I share:
+This project is a personal travel platform where you can:

+🏨 Book hotels and homes across the world with ease

+✍️ Share your journey, reviews, and unforgettable travel experiences

-- 📸 Stunning photos from my journeys
+📸 Discover stunning travel photos from fellow explorers

-- 📝 Stories and experiences that touched my heart
-- 📍 Travel tips and must-visit places
+📍 Get insider travel tips and recommendations for must-visit places

-- 🌐 My bucket list destinations
+🌍 Explore and add to your own bucket list destinations

 Every part of this site was designed with love, and coded with care, to represent my vision of adventure and connection.